 The image features a Justice League film reel canister lying in rubble, with strips of film spilling out from underneath.
 Looking at it now, the symbolism is hard to miss.

-Snyder seems to be referring to exactly that with the “meta” comment.
-The poster originally promoted Justice League, but in hindsight, it looks like it predicted the real story surrounding the movie.
+That appears to be what Snyder is talking about with the “meta” comment.
+The poster was selling Justice League at the time, but now it looks like it foreshadowed the real story behind the movie.

 Buried film, buried vision